 GM: Like in Australia, a bit south of us here in Florida we also have a Melbourne, which is the birthplace of Jim Morrison.
 I have seen many national acts there and in the prior decade I saw a regional surf instrumental band called The NovaRays, somewhat similar to what you have in Australia with The Atlantics.
 It had been a while since seeing a surf band like that.
 Donna and I caught The Chantays in 2003 in an outdoor show in Nevada.
 After enjoying The NovaRays I started searching for more of that style of music online, and at the time, from The Atlantics, Martin Cilia had released a wonderful solo song “King of the Surf Guitar.”

 JM: Martin is Australia's No. 1 surf instrumental guitarist.
-I've co-written and recorded two new surf instrumental tracks with Martin, which will be released in future under the Martin Cilia/Joe Matera moniker.
+I've co-written and recorded two new surf instrumental tracks with Martin, “St. Kilda Way” and “Sunday Island,” released under the Martin Cilia/Joe Matera moniker.
+I have also released the new song “Only One” and a video to go with it.

 JM: The lowest dollar level is all that is needed.
 My Patreon site features lengthy posts each week about my experiences and meetings with some of the world's biggest music artists.
 I interviewed over 600 artists from 2000 through 2010, going behind the scenes, spending time with them backstage, on the road, at soundchecks, and at concerts with artists ranging from The Doors, Queen, Metallica, Motorhead, John Mayer, Joe Satriani, Keith Urban and more, and I share never before seen photos, too.
 Thank you for mentioning the site and for letting me be on the other side of the interview process for Goldmine.
 I hope that people will check out my articles and my music and that one day I hope to make it to America.